eyashiro/eyashiro.github.io/pages/services.md

   <div class="medium-4 columns">
     <p style="text-align: center;">
     <font size="+1"><b>Content Writing</b></font><br /><br />
     Write & Polish user manuals, guides, and protocols.
-I can also speed up your work by handling part of the preparation and/or retrieval of content for reports, presentations, and teaching materials.</p>
+I can also speed up your work by handling part of the preparation and/or retrieval of content for reports, slide decks, and teaching materials.</p>
   </div>
   <div class="medium-4 columns">
     <p style="text-align: center;">